 Connecting via HTTPS¶

-To connect via https, you would enter a URL containing the public IP address or
+https:// URL containing the public IP address

 The username to log in with is